z4kn4fein/stashbox/docs/advanced/generics.md

 <!-- panels:start -->

 <!-- div:left-panel -->
-Open-generic types could help in such scenarios where you have a generic interface-implementation pair with numerous generic parameters.
-The registration of the different versions would look like this:
+Open-generic types could help in such scenarios where you have generic interface-implementation pairs with numerous generic parameter variations.
+The registration of those different versions would look like this:

 <!-- div:right-panel -->
 ```cs